 - Spitting, spouting of water, blowing the nose, etc. in swimming pool is strictly prohibited.

 - Guests and their actions are the responsibility of the resident.

 - Children who are not toilet trained must wear swim diapers, no disposable diapers allowed.

-- Swimsuit, of appropriate nature, are required to enter the pool.
+- Swimsuits, of appropriate nature, are required to enter the pool.
 Water shoes may be worn.

-- Pool users, especially children, should exercise caution going to and leaving the pool area.
+- Pool users, especially children, should exercise caution entering and leaving the pool area.

-- Lifeguards and pool management maintain sole authority and decisions cannot be overturned by another including parents/guardians.
-Lifeguards will report incidents to the HOA
+Lifeguards and pool management maintain sole authority and decisions cannot be overturned by residents.
+Lifeguards will report all incidents to the HOA.

 Under Georgia law, there is no liability for an injury or death of an individual entering these premises if such injury or death results from the inherent risks of contracting COVID-19.
 You are assuming this risk by entering the pool common area.